Bronisław Komorowski: Third Republic

-As a candidate of the Democratic Union he was elected to parliament in 1991 and in 1993.
-In 1997, during the 2nd Sejm, together with a group of Warsaw University activists under the management of Jan Rokita he created Koło Konserwatywno-Ludowe.
+As a candidate of the Democratic Union, he was elected to parliament in 1991 and in 1993.
+In 1997, during the 2nd Sejm, together with a group of Warsaw University activists under the management of Jan Rokita, he created Koło Konserwatywno-Ludowe.
 In the same year Koło Konserwatywno-Ludowe joined the newly created Conservative People's Party (SKL), which joined Solidarity Electoral Action (AWS).

 In September 1997 Komorowski was elected as a candidate of AWS.
-From 1997 to 2000 he presided over the Parliamentary National Defence Committee, and from 2000 to 2001 served as the minister of national defence in the government of Jerzy Buzek.
+From 1997 to 2000, he presided over the Parliamentary National Defence Committee, and from 2000 to 2001 served as the minister of national defence in the government of Jerzy Buzek.
 In 2001, while still a minister in the minority AWS government, Komorowski, along with some activists from SKL, became a member of Civic Platform (PO).
 He stood for election to the 4th Sejm as a candidate of PO.
-Again he was elected, this time for the Warsaw constituency.
+Again, he was elected, this time for the Warsaw constituency.

-After the inauguration of the new parliament he resigned from SKL.
-Since 2001 he has been a member of the National Civic Platform Board.
-In the 4th Sejm he was the deputy chairman of the Parliamentary National Defence Committee and a member of the Parliamentary Committee on Foreign Affairs.
+After the inauguration of the new parliament, he resigned from SKL.
+Since 2001, he has been a member of the National Civic Platform Board.
+In the 4th Sejm, he was the deputy chairman of the Parliamentary National Defence Committee and a member of the Parliamentary Committee on Foreign Affairs.

 He won election to the 5th Sejm in a district outside Warsaw.
 On 26 October 2005, he was elected Vice Speaker of the Sejm.
 398 MPs voted in favour of his candidacy.
 His party had earlier recommended him as a candidate for Speaker.
-His candidacy, in defiance of precedent, was rejected by Law and Justice (PiS) which voted for Marek Jurek.
-This created an unfavourable climate further discussions regarding a PO-PiS coalition.
+His candidacy, in defiance of precedent, was rejected by Law and Justice (PiS), which voted for Marek Jurek.
+This created an unfavourable climate for further discussions regarding a PO-PiS coalition.

-After the resignation of Marek Jurek as Speaker of the Sejm on 25 April 2007 Civic Platform announced Komorowski's candidacy for Speaker.
-On 27 April 2007 the Sejm rejected his nomination, and Ludwik Dorn from PiS became a new marshal.
+After the resignation of Marek Jurek as Speaker of the Sejm on 25 April 2007, Civic Platform announced Komorowski's candidacy for Speaker.
+On 27 April 2007, the Sejm rejected his nomination, and Ludwik Dorn from PiS became the new marshal.
 189 MPs voted for Komorowski.
 Komorowski became Deputy Marshal.

 Komorowski took first place on the PO list for the Warsaw constituency in the 2007 parliamentary election and received 139,320 votes.

 Marshal of the Sejm

-On 5 November 2007, in the first session of the 6th Sejm of the Polish Republic Bronisław Komorowski was elected Speaker by 292 votes.
-He stood against Krzysztof Putra from PiS who received 160 votes.
+On 5 November 2007, in the first session of the 6th Sejm of the Polish Republic, Bronisław Komorowski was elected Speaker by 292 votes.
+He stood against Krzysztof Putra from PiS, who received 160 votes.
 Stefan Niesiołowski, Krzysztof Putra, Jarosław Kalinowski, Jerzy Szmajdziński were elected Vice Speakers.

 On 27 March 2010, he was chosen by PO members to be their candidate in 2010 presidential election.